ENCCS/veloxchem-workshop/README.md

 # Multiwavelet tutorial

-Teaching material for VAMPyR and MRChem
+Multiwavelet teaching material using VAMPyR and MRChem.

 ## Credit and license